Human rights in Nauru

 Nauru is a small island country in the South Pacific.
-With a population of 13,649 it is the world's least populous independent republic.
+With a population of 13,649, it is the world's least populous independent republic.
 Nauru's government operates under its constitution, part two of which contains 'protection of fundamental rights and freedoms.'
 The Human Rights Council (UNHRC) carried out Nauru's Universal Periodic Review (UPR) in January 2011.
 The review was generally favourable with only a few areas of concern.

 Human rights treaties

 Nauru became a member of the United Nations on 14 September 1999.
-Of the nine core human rights treaties Nauru has ratified or acceded to four of them- the UN Convention on the Rights of the Child (UNCRC) and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention Against Torture (CAT),and the Convention on the Rights of Persons with Disabilities (CRPD).
-The International Covenant on Civil and Political Rights (ICCPR) along with the First Optional Protocol were both signed on 12 November 2001 but are yet to be ratified.
+Of the nine core human rights treaties Nauru has ratified or acceded to four — the UN Convention on the Rights of the Child (UNCRC), the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), the Convention Against Torture (CAT), and the Convention on the Rights of Persons with Disabilities (CRPD).
+Nauru signed the International Covenant on Civil and Political Rights (ICCPR) and its First Optional Protocol on 12 November 2001 but is yet ratify that.
 Nauru stated that the burden of reporting, specifically the financial cost, was a significant factor behind their low rate of participation in international human rights instruments.